Skip to main content

 Apply directly now

-1) To apply for the MEPS program, you need a relevant Bachelor's degree with a standard period of study of at least six semesters.
+1) Candidates for the MEPS program must hold a relevant bachelor's degree with a standard period of study of at least six semesters.

 2) A strong background in economics is an advantage, but not essential.
 If you have no or only a weak background in economics, we ask you to prove in particular that your formal (mathematical and statistical) knowledge is sufficient to meet the formal requirements of our quantitatively oriented Master's program.

-4) If English is not your native language or if your Bachelor's degree was not obtained in a degree program taught entirely in English, you must also provide proof of sufficient English language skills (level B2 CEF - Common European Framework of Reference for Languages).
+4) If English is not your native language or if your bachelor's degree was not obtained in a degree program taught entirely in English, you must also provide proof of English language proficiency (level B2 CEF - Common European Framework of Reference for Languages).
 English language skills corresponding to level B2 can be proven as follows:

 • TOEFL- test results of at least 550 (paper-based), 213 (computer-based test) or 79 (internet-based test).